 9. "I didn't want to get into a Nancy Reagan thing about doing any seances." -–after saying he had spoken with all the living presidents as he prepared to take office, Washington, D.C., Nov.
 7, 2008 (Obama later called Nancy Reagan to apologize)

-8. "The reforms we seek would bring greater competition, choice, savings and inefficiencies to our health care system." –in remarks after a health care roundtable with physicians, nurses and health care providers, Washington, D.C., July 20, 2009
+8. "The reforms we seek would bring greater competition, choice, savings and inefficiencies to our health care system."
+Remarks after a health care roundtable with physicians, nurses and health care providers, Washington, D.C., July 20, 2009

-7. "What I was suggesting -- you're absolutely right that John McCain has not talked about my Muslim faith..." –in an interview with ABC's George Stephanopoulos, who jumped in to correct Obama by saying "your Christian faith," which Obama quickly clarified, Sept.
+7. "What I was suggesting -- you're absolutely right that John McCain has not talked about my Muslim faith..."
+Interview with ABC's George Stephanopoulos, who jumped in to correct Obama by saying "your Christian faith," which Obama quickly clarified, Sept.
 7, 2008

 5. "I think when you spread the wealth around, it's good for everybody." -- defending his tax plan to Joe the Plumber, who argued that Obama's policy hurts small-business owners like himself, Toledo, Ohio, Oct.
 12, 2008